heatmiser/workshops/exercises/ansible_auto_satellite/1-compliance/README.md

 Now we will start configuring a compliance policy that we can use to scan our RHEL nodes.

--   In Satellite hover over 'Hosts' from the menu on the left side pane, and then click on 'Policies'
+-   In Satellite hover over 'Hosts' from the menu pane on the left side, and then click on 'Policies'

--   Click on the "New Policy" button, and fill out the details as followed in step 3.
+-   Click on the "New Policy" button, and fill out the details as in step 3 below.

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP.png)